Phineas Parkhurst Quimby

-Phineas Parkhurst Quimby (February 16, 1802 – January 16, 1866) was an American clockmaker, mentalist and mesmerist.
+Phineas Parkhurst Quimby (February 16, 1802 – January 16, 1866) was an American folk healer, mentalist and mesmerist.
 His work is widely recognized as foundational to the New Thought spiritual movement.

 Early life

 Born in the small town of Lebanon, New Hampshire, Quimby was one of seven children and the son of a blacksmith and his wife.
 As was customary for his social and economic class at that time, Quimby received little formal education.
-He later wrote that he suffered from consumption (now called tuberculosis or TB) in his youth, a disease that then had no cure, and was prescribed calomel by his doctor.
+He later wrote that he suffered from consumption (now called tuberculosis) in his youth, a disease that then had no cure, and was prescribed calomel by his doctor.
 The calomel was no cure, and began to rot his teeth.

 Quimby began experimenting with his own ideas for a cure.
 He found that intense excitement (such as galloping on his horse) alleviated his pain for brief periods of time, and he became interested in the mind's ability to affect the body.
-He claimed to have cured himself of TB by his methods.
+He claimed to have cured himself of consumption by his methods.